scrtlabs/SecretNetwork/docs/for-enigmachain-devs.md

 persistent_peers = "[id]@[peer_node_ip]:26656" # `id` can be aquired from your first peer by running `enigmacli status`
 ```

-That't it!
+That's it!
 Once you're done, just run:

 ```bash
 enigmad start --pruning nothing
 ```

-You will see you local bloackchain replica starting to catch up with your peer's one.
+You will see your local blockchain replica starting to catch up with your peer's one.

 Congrats, you are now up and running!